Suns win 12th straight with ease, roll past Nuggets 126-97

 AP Sports Writer

 Johnson, Devin Booker and Jae Crowder all hit two 3-pointers during the early run.
 The Suns haven’t lost since Oct.
 27 against Sacramento when Harrison Barnes made a 3-pointer at the buzzer.
-It’s the longest winning streak for the franchise since they won 17 straight during the 2006-07 season.
+It’s the longest winning streak for the franchise since winning 17 straight during the 2006-07 season.

+“The way we moved the ball in the first quarter — shooting and passing and recognizing what they were doing in their coverages — it was good to see,” Suns coach Monty Williams said.

 Denver star forward Nikola Jokic missed his second straight game with a sprained right wrist.
 The Nuggets have lost four straight to fall to 9-8.